chi2labs/cognitoR/README.md

 ### 5 - Configuration of your Shiny application with Amazon Cognito.

-You need to configure a config.yml with the following structure:
+This package require that you have a configuration file (“config.yml”) in your application folder with the following structure:

   - group\_name: The User Pool Name.
   - oauth\_flow: Flow configured,(“code” for Authorization code grant